 Appropriately Uses Anti-Psychotic Medication

-This figure is a measure of the percentage of long-term care residents who were prescribed antipsychotic drugs.
-High levels of antipsychotic drug use may indicate a nursing home is using these medications to control patient behavior in scenarios where such drugs are not medically required.
-Nevertheless, some facilities need to rely on these drugs due to having more patients with dementia.
+This statistic is a measure of the percent of long-term residents who are given antipsychotic drugs.
+Excessive reliance on these medications may suggest that a nursing home is using these medications to control patient behavior in scenarios where such drugs aren't medically required.
+However, some facilities need to rely on these medications due to having more patients with cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

 In Glenaire, 22.05% of Patients use Anti-Anxiety Medication

 This is the percent of patients who were given antianxiety drugs.
 Antianxiety medications are prescribed to residents experiencing depression and anxiety.

 In Glenaire, 3.01% of Patients